Banking · January 08, 2025

 Instant payments in the US are currently processed through two systems: The Real-Time Payment, or RTP®, network, offered by The Clearing House®, and, more recently, the FedNow® network, offered by the Federal Reserve.

-As the name suggests, both networks allow you to quickly receive payments with immediate access to the funds.
-Funds may be transferred 24 hours a day, 7 days per week, 365 days per year.
+As the name suggests, both networks allow you to quickly receive payments with immediate access to funds.
+Money can be transferred 24 hours a day, 7 days per week, 365 days per year.
 All insured US depository institutions are eligible to use both networks.

-- Post transactions to receiver's account within seconds
+• Post transactions to a receiver's account within seconds

-- Send payment confirmation to both payee and payer
+• Send payment confirmation to both the payee and payer

 One difference between the two networks is their transaction limits.
 The FedNow network allows up to $500,000 per transaction, while the RTP network allows up to $1 million per transaction.